knative/docs/docs/install/operator/configuring-eventing-cr.md

 If users specify an invalid or unavailable version, the Knative Operator will do nothing.
 The Knative Operator always includes the latest 3 minor release versions.

-If Knative Eventing is already managed by the Operator, updating the `spec.version` field in the `KnativeEventing` resource enables upgrading or downgrading the Knative Eventing version, without needing to change the Operator.
+If Knative Eventing is already managed by the Operator, updating the `spec.version` field in the KnativeEventing CR enables upgrading or downgrading the Knative Eventing version, without the need to modify the Operator.

-Note that the Knative Operator only permits upgrades or downgrades by one minor release version at a time.
+**NOTE:** The Knative Operator only permits upgrades or downgrades by one minor release version at a time.
 For example, if the current Knative Eventing deployment is version 0.17.x, you must upgrade to 0.18.x before upgrading to 0.19.x.

 ## Configuring Knative Eventing using ConfigMaps

-The Operator manages the Knative Eventing installation.
+The Knative Operator manages the Knative Eventing installation.
 It overwrites any updates to ConfigMaps which are used to configure Knative Eventing.
-The KnativeEventing custom resource (CR) allows you to set values for these ConfigMaps by using the Operator.
+The KnativeEventing CR allows you to set values for these ConfigMaps by using the Operator.
 Knative Eventing has multiple ConfigMaps that are named with the prefix `config-`.
 The `spec.config` in the KnativeEventing CR has one `<name>` entry for each ConfigMap, named `config-<name>`, with a value which will be used for the ConfigMap `data`.
+All Knative Eventing ConfigMaps are created in the same namespace as the KnativeEventing CR.
+You can use the KnativeEventing CR as a unique entry point to edit all ConfigMaps.

 ### Setting the default channel for the broker

-If you are using a channel-based broker, you can change the brokers default channel from `InMemoryChannel` to `KafkaChannel`, by adding the following configuration to the KnativeEventing CR.
-This will update the ConfigMap `config-br-default-channel`:
+If you are using a channel-based broker, you can change the brokers default channel from `InMemoryChannel` to `KafkaChannel` by adding the following configuration to the KnativeEventing CR.
+This will update the `config-br-default-channel` ConfigMap:

 ```yaml
 apiVersion: operator.knative.dev/v1alpha1